 Historically, with analogue recording, it was often necessary to set input levels as high as possible so the signal is just below (or sometimes exceeding, for effect) the maximum level that the recording medium (e.g. tape) can handle.
 This is done to try to offset the fact that tape has a fairly low signal-to-noise ratio, so quiet recordings can lose some detail as the track gets buried in ‘tape hiss’.

 - Good quality tape machines tend to have a signal to noise ratio between 60-70dB.

 - A Scarlett 2i2 2nd Generation interface has a dynamic range of 106dB (A-weighted), with an Equivalent Input Noise measurement of -128dB (A-weighted).

-In practice, with digital recording (particularly at 24-bit) trying to record as ‘hot’ as possible is not particularly necessary and it can make things more difficult to balance later on.
+In practice, in digital recording (particularly at 24-bit) trying to record as ‘hot’ as possible is not particularly necessary and it can make your track more difficult to balance later on.

 What is gain staging?

 The common misconception is that we should record all tracks as loud as possible and, when mixing, try to get the peak level on our master buss as close to 0dBFS (without actually hitting that point) as we can to end up with a ‘loud’ mix.